 Publication Name: pharmabiz.com

 Big Data & AI to propel growth of Indian healthcare industry Experts

 Bengaluru - Digital technologies like extended reality, cloud systems, big data, and artificial intelligence take centre stage to enhance user- experience and increase process efficiency.
-These technologies have accelerated mHealth, remote patient monitoring and timely clinical protocols.
+These technologies have accelerated mHealth, remote patient monitoring, and timely clinical protocols.

 Agreeing with Tamras was Ramesh Mamgain, Country Manager, India and SAARC, Commvault who said that the future can only be navigated successfully with optimised data management solutions, empowering the workforce and clients with robust endpoint protection framework, augmenting use of cloud-native applications across environments, and unleashing the potential of 5G.

 For Dileep Mangsuli, Executive Director, Siemens Healthineers, it is the use of digital twins will increase in the medical domain.
 Advances in underlying computational models will be extensively applied to create an AI-powered personalized bio-physiological model of the patient to make medicine more precise and personalized.

 AI-powered digital twins enable the simulation of individual organ physiology to comprehend patient health, predict changes and therapy outcomes.

 Further, Mangsuli said, “Patient avatar models, which are virtual representations of patients' physical bodies' shape and structure, will enhance procedure planning and improve the patient experience.
 Organ models, which simulate the structure, mechanics, and functions of organs, will be used to virtually evaluate therapy options.
 Disease models, which represent some or all of the pathological processes observed in an actual disease, will be used to treat conditions better.
 Predictive models, which help predict outcomes, will be used to diagnose conditions.
 More importantly, digital twin technology will eventually serve as a wellness coach predicting individual risks and preventing sickness."